-Duke will cover the cost of Duke-related trips to and from the Lemur Center for students and employees through the 2017-18 academic year.
+Duke will cover the cost of Duke-related trips to and from the Lemur Center for Duke students and employees through the 2018-19 academic year.
 Get started using the Duke Lemur Center Uber ride by visiting the Duke Parking & Transportation’s Uber Rides Program homepage.
 Here’s how to access a fare-free ride:

 The ride must begin and end within boundaries on West, Central, or East campuses.